DanteAndroid/ComposeWall/README.md

 ### Who could learn this repo?

-Both Android beginners and experienced developers could learn learn this repo.
+Both Android beginners and experienced developers could learn this repo.

 ### Why choose this repo?